nortikin/sverchok/Donate.md

 ## Nodes on commission

-To discuss how team Sverchok can deliver custom solution please fire an email to: sverchok-b3d@yandex.ru
+To discuss how team Sverchok can deliver custom solutions please fire an email to: <br> sverchok-b3d@yandex.ru

 ## General Donations